Bullardkarunkumar/Experiments/Next Gen SW/Visual Studio Projects/JSON/EquipmentConfiguration/README.md

 - JSON schema conversion to C# classes
 - C# classes conversion to JSON Schema

-.NET Library NJSONSchema is used
+.NET Library NJsonSchema is used